QZJGeorge/autoware/README.md

 # Autoware

-This is the terasim version of Autoware Universe repository.
-For more information check out the [Autoware Documentation](https://autowarefoundation.github.io/autoware-documentation/main/)
+This is the Mcity version of Autoware Universe.
+For more information check out [Autoware Documentation](https://autowarefoundation.github.io/autoware-documentation/main/)

 ## Installation
 ```bash